omahs/imx-docs/docs/main/overview/introduction-smart-contracts.md

 **[Read a high-level overview of the StarkEx service](https://docs.starkware.co/starkex-v3/overview)**

 There is no smart contract interaction at the time of minting on L2, although the minted token will have a L1 representation, token ID, and immutable metadata.
 When minting on ImmutableX, you will give us the token ID, which is the L1 token ID representing the token in your smart contract.
+Please note, while the token ID is typed as string, it still needs to be a valid uint256 as per the ERC-721 token standard.
 You also have to provide a [blueprint for each token](../guides/minting-on-immutable-x.md#metadata-blueprint).
 The blueprint represents the immutable, [on-chain metadata](../guides/minting-on-immutable-x.md#on-chain-versus-off-chain) of the NFT that will be passed (along with the token ID) to your `mintFor` function.

 ## Example contracts